-ICMA is the professional and educational organization for chief appointed managers, administrators, and assistants in cities, towns, counties and regional entities throughout the world.
-Since 1914, ICMA has provided technical and management assistance, training and information resources to its members and the local government community.
+ICMA is the professional and educational organization for appointed chief managers, administrators, and assistants in cities, towns, counties and regional entities throughout the world.
+Since 1914, ICMA has provided technical and management assistance. training and information resources to its members and the local government community.

-Web: www.icma.org Email: membership@icma.org Phone: 202-962-3680
+Web: www.icma.org Phone: 1-800-745-8780